CryptoExcellenceDAO/LIFT-Contracts/README.md

 ## Packages

-First install Hardhat, and node, npm if you don't have them.
+First install Hardhat, and node, npm

 Then: